Microsoft Employee Benefits

 ANNUAL CASH BONUS

-Annual cash bonuses are paid out in September of each year; these typically range between zero and 40% of eligible salary but can go higher.
+Annual cash bonuses are paid out in September; these typically range between 0% to 40% of your eligible salary but can go higher.

 ON-HIRE CASH BONUS